 Now that you’re buying your own health insurance, there are several things to keep in mind:

 - If you buy your own health insurance but you’re not self-employed, your premiums are only deductible as part of your overall medical expenses.
-The IRS allows you to deduct medical expenses that exceed 10% of your adjusted gross income, but you have to itemize your deductions to do so (the ACA had changed the threshold to 10 percent, but the GOP tax bill — H.R.1 — that was enacted in December 2017 returned the threshold to 7.5 percent, but only through 2018; starting in 2019, only medical expenses in excess of 10 percent of your adjusted gross income will be tax deductible).
+The IRS allows you to deduct medical expenses that exceed 7.5% of your adjusted gross income, but you have to itemize your deductions to do so (the ACA had changed the threshold to 10 percent, but the GOP tax bill — H.R.1 — that was enacted in December 2017 returned the threshold to 7.5 percent, but only through 2018; starting in 2019, only medical expenses in excess of 10 percent of your adjusted gross income will be tax deductible).
 Keep track of all your medical expenses throughout the year, as they can add up quickly.

-- If you receive a subsidy to offset the cost of your health insurance premiums in the exchange, you cannot “double dip” at tax time.
+- If you receive a subsidy to offset the cost of your health insurance premiums in the exchange, you cannot “double-dip” at tax time.
 In that case, if you’re self-employed or if your total medical expenses are high enough to allow for a deduction, you can only deduct the actual portion you paid, not the portion that was paid with the premium tax credit.
 Note that it can get a bit complicated if your premium deduction reduces your modified adjusted gross income and thus increases the amount of your subsidy… which in turn decreases the amount of your total premiums that you can deduct.
 The IRS has addressed this circular problem, and the details are here.